Particular/docs.particular.net/nservicebus/azure/shared-hosting-in-azure-cloud-services.md

 You'll notice that an NServiceBus.Hosting.Azure.HostProcess.exe is now referenced.
 The beauty of this exe is that it can also run on your machine, so outside the context of a service runtime, aka you can debug your endpoint locally without starting the Azure emulator by adding this exe to the debug path in the project properties.

-Next, you need to pack the build output as a zip file so that the NServiceBus.Hosting.Azure.HostProcess.exe is in the root of the archive.
+Next you need to pack the build output as a zip file so that the NServiceBus.Hosting.Azure.HostProcess.exe is in the root of the archive.
 (Just zip the debug or release folder)

-Finally, go to your Azure storage account and create a private container called `endpoints` and put the zip file in there.
+Finally go to your Azure storage account and create a private container called `endpoints` and put the zip file in there.
 We'll configure the host role entry point to download endpoints from this container later.

 ## Creating the host